scribo-dev/public-docs/docs/actions/zapier.md

 ---
 # Zapier Trigger

-**Invite Only** please contact our team to help you setting up this integration
+**Invite Only** please contact our team to help you set up this integration

 Scribo provides a native integration with Zapier.
 With it you can trigger a zap on, for example, a form submition or a button click.
 To configure this integration you will need to: